 First we need to identify where do we want the notification to be sent to the user.
 In this case it will be the ‘OnAfterInsert’ event of the Customer table.

 We will build the notification as the following:

 - Set the data for the Action.
 This is needed when calling the action procedure.

 - Add the action.
 Call the action procedure by choosing where the function is and the name of it.
 Note that it has to be in plain text.
-Not sure why Microsoft would make it like that but that’s the way it is.

 - Send the notification.

 The notification action procedure will check if the notification has any data (HasData), retrieve that data and use it to open the desired page.
 In this example we want the open the ‘Ship-to Address’ list of the customer we are creating:

 As mentioned, the ‘OpenShipToAddress’ procedure has no references as it is called in this specific way: